darronese/Dark-Ship/README.md

-# GAME
+# Dark World

 This is the first big projected that I have worked on.
 It is a combination of Among Us and Dead by Daylight, where your objective is to survive the monster by turning on generators.
+It incorporates the 4 pillars of OOP: